📐 disposition

 5. Rendering: Producing the visual representation from the full DOM elements.

-1. Diagram Structure / Capturing Information
+1. High Level Diagram Structure / Capturing Information

 Capturing the information for the diagram, in a structure that is easy to reason about and work with.
 Ideally easy for both humans and computers to read and write.